Pocket veto

-A pocket veto is a legislative maneuver that allows a president or other official with veto power to exercise that power over a bill by taking no action (keeping it in their pocket), thus effectively killing the bill without affirmatively vetoing it.
+A pocket veto is a legislative maneuver that allows a president or other official with veto power to exercise that power over a bill by taking no action ("keeping it in their pocket"), thus effectively killing the bill without affirmatively vetoing it.
 This depends on the laws of each country; the common alternative is that if the president takes no action a bill automatically becomes law.

 Barbados

-Similarly to India, section 58 of the Constitution of Barbados, as amended by the Constitution Amendment Act 2021 (which transitioned the country from a Commonwealth realm to a parliamentary republic with its own head of state) states that the President shall declare his assent to a bill passed by Parliament or withhold his assent.
-However, much like in India, the Barbadian Constitution does not give a specific time frame for presidential action on a bill sent by the Parliament.
+Section 58 of the Constitution of Barbados, as amended by the Constitution Amendment Act 2021 (which transitioned the country from a Commonwealth realm to a parliamentary republic with its own head of state) states that the President shall declare his assent to a bill passed by Parliament or withhold his assent.
+However, the Barbadian Constitution does not give a specific time frame for presidential action on a bill sent by the Parliament.
 Thus, by indefinitely postponing action on a bill, and not sending it back to Parliament, the president could effectively veto it.